How do I make my Enrollment Deposit?

 Is it possible to visit campus this spring?

-We are happy to report that we have options to visit campus both in-person and virtually.
-We are offering daily campus tours, limited to 6 families and requiring health surveys, social distancing and masks.
-We continue to offer self-guided visits 7 days a week in case you want to experience campus on your own, though buildings will be off-limits.
+We are happy to report that we have options to visit campus both in-person and virtually!
+We are offering daily campus tours that are limited and require face masks and social distancing.
+We also offer self-guided visits 7 days a week in case you want to experience campus on your own.

 How does financial aid work once I enroll?